rxreact/signal/README.md

     }
   ```

   The first two arguments are `SignalsType` and `Dependencies`.
 Here `P` and `D` are all of the keys for the primary or dervived signals.
-The keys are the names of the signals as defined in `SignalTypes`.
+The keys are the keys of the signals as defined in `SignalTypes`.

   `SignalGraphDefinition` - returns an object with all of the values needed to build our graph